martibayoalemany/Path-finding/Readme.md

 * nuget install System.Linq *
 * nuget install NSubstitute *

-TODO: Install nuget 3 on linux
+TODO: Install nuget 3 on linux, we had issues there.
+Some Linq assemblies are not available on 2.8.7.

 # Create a new project
 *dotnet new*